 What is health screening?

-Health screening involves the use of a patient’s history, physical examinations and tests to detect disease early in people who look or feel well.
+Health screening involves the use of a patient’s history, physical examinations and tests to detect any possible disease early in people who may look or feel well.

 I feel well.
 Why do I need to go for a health screening?

 A health screening helps you find out if you have a particular disease or condition.
-Sometimes, you may not show any signs of symptoms or disease.
+Sometimes, you may not experience symptoms or show signs of a disease.
 Early detection, followed by treatment and control of the condition can result in good outcome and lowers the risk of serious complications.
 Certain chronic diseases such as diabetes take time to develop and if detected early can be better managed with less complications and improved long term outcomes.
 Cancer starts small and by the time a patient feels pain, bloated or an obvious lump, the cancer may already be at an advanced stage.

 A person who exercises regularly and watches his or her diet is more likely to prevent cancer and other chronic diseases like hypertension and diabetes.
 However, a disease such as cancer can sometimes be totally unexpected.
 For example, 10% to 15% of lung cancer occurs in non-smokers, especially in Asian women.
 That is why it is important to get screened even when you feel perfectly healthy.